-The recreation sites were opened for public use in the summer of 1991 and have been improved as part of our 2011 relicensing.
+The recreation sites were opened for public use in the summer of 1991 and were improved as part of our 2011 relicensing.
 Our facilities provide access for fishing and boating, hiking, picnicking and public restrooms.

 The recreation sites are open from April through October, depending on weather conditions.
 They are day-use only.
 You can leave your car overnight only on the east side of the South Shore Site parking lot if you plan to hike in to the DNR's Greider and Boulder Sites for camping.